ussernamenikita/HealthAppDataCenter/Readme.md

-1) Move to ./riak directory
+All tables defined in /tables drectory will be loded to database when startup.
-2) Add execute permission to file prepare.sh sudo chmod +x prepare.sh
+1)Add execute permission to file prepare.sh
+	chmod +x prepare.sh
-This file create and set owner to 'logs' and 'data' folders
+This script create folders 'logs','data' and 'schemas' and set owner 102:105 (details https://stackoverflow.com/questions/45183678/riak-container-does-not-start-when-its-data-volume-is-mounted)
+Logs folder for logger.
+Data folder for data persistance.
+Schemas folder for predefined tables.
+2) Run prepare.sh
 3) Execute 'docker-compose up -d cordinator' for startup container Step 2 need only before first run.
+All commands must be run from root user (sudo)